A. MACROECONOMIC TRENDS

 I. HDFC Pension Fund Management Limited

-HDFC Pension Fund Management Limited (formerly "HDFC Pension Management Company Limited"), a wholly owned subsidiary of HDFC Life, began operations in August 2013.
-It has emerged as one of the fastest-growing Pension Fund Managers (PFMs) within the National Pension System (NPS) ecosystem, recording a strong 50% year-on-year growth in Assets Under Management (AUM) during FY 202425.
+HDFC Pension Fund Management Limited (formerly "HDFC Pension Management Company Limited"), a wholly-owned subsidiary of HDFC Life, began operations in August 2013.
+It has emerged as one of the fastest-growing Pension Fund Managers (PFMs) within the National Pension System (NPS) ecosystem, recording a strong 35% year-on-year growth in Assets Under Management (AUM) during FY 2025-26.

 Key financial parameters have been highlighted below:

-In just six years, HDFC Pension has established itself as the largest PoP in terms of corporate relationships and corporate subscribers (excluding PoP employees).
-As of FY 2024-25, it proudly serves over 3,500 corporate clients and more than 4.5 lakh NPS customers reflecting its growing leadership and unwavering commitment to helping India secure its retirement future.
+In just seven years, HDFC Pension has established itself as the largest PoP in terms of corporate relationships and corporate subscribers (excluding PoP employees).
+As of FY 2025-26, it proudly serves over 4,800 corporate clients and more than 7.3 lakh NPS customers reflecting its growing leadership and unwavering commitment to helping India secure its retirement future.

 II.
 HDFC International Life and Re Company

-HDFC International Life & Re, a wholly-owned subsidiary of HDFC Life, has successfully completed nine years of operations since its incorporation in 2016 in the Dubai International Financial Centre (DIFC).
-As the first Life & Health (L&H) reinsurer incorporated in the DIFC and regulated by the Dubai Financial Services Authority (DFSA), the company has steadily expanded its presence across the Gulf Cooperation Council (GCC), the broader Middle East and North Africa (MENA) region, and select emerging markets.
-The company offers a comprehensive range of reinsurance solutions, including treaty reinsurance arrangements, facultative reinsurance arrangements and several innovative risk solutions.
+HDFC International, a wholly-owned subsidiary of the Company, was incorporated in 2016 in the Dubai International Financial Centre (DIFC).
+As a Life & Health (L&H) reinsurer incorporated in the DIFC and regulated by the Dubai Financial Services Authority (DFSA), HDFC International has established a growing presence across several international markets.

-Further, S&P Global Ratings assigned an Insurer Financial Strength Rating of "BBB" to HDFC International Life & Re for the seventh consecutive year.
-Apart from S&P Global Ratings, for the first time AM Best Ratings assigned a Financial Strength Rating of B++ (Good) and a Long-Term Issuer Credit Rating of "bbb" (Good) to HDFC International Life & Re.
+Further, S&P Global Ratings assigned an Insurer Financial Strength Rating of "BBB" to HDFC International for the eighth consecutive year.
+Apart from S&P Global Ratings, AM Best Ratings assigned a Financial Strength Rating of B++ (Good) and a Long-Term Issuer Credit Rating of "BBB" (Good) to HDFC International for the second consecutive year.
+The outlook assigned to both these Credit Ratings (ratings) are stable.

 HDFC Life has established a robust and comprehensive internal audit framework, incorporating an independent review mechanism across all processes and systems.
 This framework ensures the reliability of financial reporting, provides timely feedback on operational and strategic goal achievement, and ensures compliance with applicable policies, procedures, laws, and regulations.